ohyajk/Bookstore/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Give a star to show support.
+> Give a star to show support...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>